NickDGreg/NickDGreg.github.io/_posts/2019-10-21-nuclear-speed.md

 I'll spoil they mystery now and tell you the original sources were also both 11 years apart.

 In 2008 the U.K. released a [white paper](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/228903/7386.pdf) on managing radioactive waste safely.
-On of the things they talked about was finding a site for the geological waste disposal.
+One of the things they talked about was finding a site for the geological waste disposal.
 A single site to handle UK nuclear waste.

 In 2019 the deputy director for the decommissioning, radioactive material and geological disposal facility sent a [letter](https://cumbriatrust.wordpress.com/2019/07/04/a-letter-from-the-deputy-director-decommissioning-radioactive-material-and-gdf/) which contains the sentence: